-Several of the main use cases for XCCDF benchmarks involve generation of reports or other documents for users to read.
-Authors will need mechanisms for formatting text, including images, and referencing other information resources.
-These mechanisms must be separable from the text itself, so that they can be filtered out by applications that do not support them.
-(XCCDF 1.1 currently satisfies these formatting requirements mainly by allowing inclusion of XHTML markup tags [3].)
+Generating English (or other language) prose documents from the underlying XCCDF constitutes a primary use case.
+Authors require mechanisms for formatting text, including images, and referencing other information resources.
+These mechanisms must be separable from the text itself, so each can be filtered out by applications that do not support or require them.
+(XCCDF 1.1.4 currently satisfies these formatting requirements mainly by allowing inclusion of Extensible Hypertext Markup Language [XHTML] markup tags [4].)